gilch/hissp/docs/style_guide.rst

      :
      kw1
      kwarg1
-                                          ;Extra line to separate pairs.
+                                          ;Break for everything, and extra space to separate pairs. kw2
-     kw2
      kwarg2)

-   (macro special1 special2 special3      ;Macros can have their own rules.
+   (macro special1 special2 special3      ;Macros can have their own alignment rules.
      body1                                ; Simpler macros may look the same as functions. body2                                ; Special/body is common.
 Lambda is also like this. body3)